For a boot that can handle any terrain, a wide temperature range, and feel great on your feet, the Salomon X Ultra's are very difficult to beat.

 We like the X Ultra Mid 3 because of their breathability in warm conditions.
 This makes them a great option for the desert, while their water resistance also helps get through wet conditions with ease.

-These boots provide plenty of support for long days on the trail.
+Our feet were happy with us after a long day in the X Ultra 3's.
 The X Ultra 3 Mid is a step up from the previous model when it comes to support and padding.
 The EVA midsole provides support under the arch of the foot, while Solomon's Advanced Chassis stabilize each step.
 The boots come up fairly high around the ankle, similar in design to the La Sportiva Nucleo High GTX.
 Both of these boots provide ankle stabilization and padding.

 The only drawback here is that the padding around the ankles doesn't let the laces snug up as tightly as other models in our test group.
 The ankle padding makes these boots comfortable, but we found ourselves having to stop and re-tighten the laces at times because of all the excess padding.